• What is Copywriting?

 How to Nurture Past Colleague Referrals

-So yes, prospecting for clients is very important.
-But if you at all have any ability to actually get into an office as a copywriter and work with people do it.
-I have colleagues 13 years ago who still look me up and send me work.
+So, yes, prospecting for clients is very important.
+But if you have any ability to get into an office as a copywriter and work with people do it.
+I have colleagues from more than a decade ago who still look me up and send me work.

 I know that many people are chasing the “dream” of being 100% freelance.
 (And that’s certainly a worthy pursuit.)
-But it’s actually so much easier to become a full-time freelancer if you’re willing to go into an office for some time first.
+But it’s so much easier to become a full-time freelancer if you’re willing to go into an office first.

 How to Nurture Recruiter Relationships

-I’ve written a decent amount about recruiters before (here and here), so I won’t rehash it here.
+I’ve written a decent amount about recruiters before (read more right here), so I won’t rehash it.
 Suffice it to say, working with recruiters can be great, and it can be not-so-great.

 But one thing I want to be sure to bring up is that you can’t rely on recruiters for your main sources of referrals and, far less, for your main sources of income.